 This has nothing to do with Amway, your upline, or you.
 It is very common in network marketing.
 It is common in just about everything in life.
 Most people quit their marriage.
 Most people who go to college never graduate.
-Most people who buy a gym membership stop going within a month.
+Most people who buy a gym membership stop going within a month or two.

 Attrition can be very frustrating if you don’t have realistic expectations.
 It’s easy to take it personal when people quit, or think it’s your fault.
 It’s not.

 The system will help keep some people in the business, but most people will not stay with you for the long haul.
 That is okay.
 Your job is to work with the willing.
 At the end of the day you have no control over what someone else does in their business.
 All you can do is encourage others and lead by example.

 During my time in Amway, the business consumed my life.
 To be honest, it’s easy for any entrepreneur to let their business take over their life.

 When you love your business it’s easy to think about the business 24/7.
 Heck, I have to be aware of this myself, with my own businesses.

 All things aside, balance is very important, especially if you have a spouse and kids.
 Your family should always come first, followed by your job (that pays the bills) and then your Amway business.
 If you are religious, by all means put that first.

 Just remember that when you make it to the top, you still want to have your family with you!
 The last thing you want to do is sacrifice the relationships with your family, just to build your Amway business (or any other business).

 Make sure that you schedule time each week (and every day) for your kids, your spouse, your faith, and whatever else is important to you.
 Your business doesn’t have to consume your entire life for you to become successful.